jeremynoesen/BoneBot/README.md

 - Each line designates a new entry.
 - The format is `command // description // response`.
 - Do not put the prefix in the command.
-- The response can include `\n` as a line separator.
+- The response and description can include all placeholders.
+  - Description can not include `$REPLY$`
+- You can send a single file by adding `$FILE$ path/to/file $FILE$`.
-- You can include `$USER$` in the response to ping the user who used the command.
+- You can add a reaction to the command trigger message by adding `$REACT$ emote $REACT$`.
+Format for emotes is similar to the reactor.
-- You can also include `$NAME$` to show their username.
-- Include `$REPLY$` to reply to the author.
-- Use `$BOT$` to place the bot's name in the response.
-- Use `$GUILD$` to place the guild's name in the response.
-- You can use the previous five placeholders and new line separator in the description as well.
+- You can have the command send as an embed instead by using `$EMBED$ embed title here $EMBED$`.
 - You can run a shell command by adding `$CMD$ command here $CMD$`.
   - Need to run multiple commands?
 Make a shell script and run the script with a command, or separate commands with a semi-colon!
   - Add `$CMDOUT$` to your response to also include the output of this command in the response.
-  - If the above would return a file path, you can surround it with `$FILE$` to send that file, outlined below.
+  - If the above would return a file path, you can surround it with `$FILE$` to send that file.
   - You can accept input from the Discord command by using path variables within the `$CMD$` blocks.
 These can be used by doing `${VARIABLE}` in Linux and macOS, or `%VARIABLE%` in Windows.
 The available variables are as follows:
     - `BB_INPUT`: All text after the command trigger
     - `BB_USER`: Name of command author